-In the present paper we describe the experiences obtained at Philips with the application of this deterministic logic BIST scheme on industrial designs.
-Logic BIST is currently not commercially applied within Philips, but like most other semiconductor companies - also Philips is considering logic BIST as a solution to deal with growing test times, test pattern sizes, test frequencies, and test costs.
-In this context, we evaluated the applicability of deterministic logic BIST on industrial circuits.
-During the evaluation, researchers from the University of Stuttgart and Philips Research closely interacted, which resulted in a successful cross-fertilization.
+In the present paper we describe the experiences obtained at Philips with the application of this bit-flipping logic BIST scheme on industrial designs.
+Logic BIST is currently not widely applied within Philips, but-like in most other semiconductor companies-many design groups are considering logic BIST as a solution to deal with growing test times, test pattern sizes, test frequencies, and test costs.
+In this context, we evaluated the applicability of bit-flipping logic BIST on industrial circuits.
+During the evaluation, researchers from the University of Stuttgart and Philips Research closely interacted, which resulted in a successful crossfertilization.

 Applying deterministic logic BIST in an industrial environment imposes various challenges.
-First, industrial circuits differ considerably from the ISCAS benchmark circuits, since they contain structures as tri-state buses, embedded memories, mixed-signal modules, and multiple clock domains.
+First, industrial circuits differ considerably from the ISCAS benchmark circuits, since they contain structures as tristate buses, embedded memories, mixed-signal modules, and multiple clock domains.
 As for any logic BIST scheme, also deterministic logic BIST should consider these circuit structures, and bus contention and the propagation of unknown values into the MISR should be avoided.
 Second, the impact of deterministic logic BIST on the design process should be considered.
 Finally, the practical applicability of academic software tools in an industrial environment is often questionable since the requirements on CPU time and memory may be excessive with large industrial designs.
 In an academic environment, it may be well feasible to run a tool several times with different parameter settings on small circuits like the ISCAS circuits.
 However, doing the same for large industrial circuits in an industrial environment may be prohibitive.

-In the remainder of this paper, first the BIST synthesis algorithm is summarized in Section 2.
-The evaluation method is outlined in section 3, in which the industrial circuits and their preparations for logic BIST, as well as practical tool issues and impact on the design process are discussed.
-Finally, experimental results are presented in Section 4.
+In the remainder of this paper, first our BIST synthesis algorithm is summarized in Section 2.
+The evaluation method is outlined in Section 3, in which the industrial circuits and their preparations for logic BIST, as well as practical tool issues and impact on the design process are discussed.
+Finally, experimental results are presented in Section 4, and Section 5 concludes the paper.

-2. BIST synthesis algorithm
+2. BIST Synthesis Algorithm

-The synthesis algorithm for the sequence-generating logic (SGL) is described in [17][18][27].
-For a better understanding of the rest of the paper, a brief summary follows.
+The synthesis algorithm for the sequence-generating logic (SGL) is described in [17, 18, 29].
+For a better understanding of the rest of the paper, a brief summary follows

-The structure of the SGL is shown in Figure 3.
+The structure of the SGL is shown in Fig. 3.
 It consists of XOR gates and a bit-flipping function (BFF).
 The current state of the LFSR as well as the bit counter and the pattern counter of the test control unit serve as inputs for the BFF.